Move beyond knife and box pleats!

 - Lesson 5: Finish the project for a beautiful skirt ready to wear

-With each lesson you have a chance to ask the instructor questions, post photos about your project as you work on it, and get feedback.
+In each tutorial section you have a chance to ask the instructor questions, post photos about your project as you work on it, and get feedback.
+Open dialogue with other students working on the same issues can be motivating and boost confidence as you work through your project.

 Skills & Techniques You'll Learn in Class: